Barbie: Vacation Adventure

-Barbie: Vacation Adventure is an unreleased adventure sports video game that takes Barbie on educational field trips throughout the United States.
+Barbie: Vacation Adventure is an unreleased minigame compilation sports video game that takes Barbie on educational field trips throughout the United States.

-The game would have been a commercial success; according to founder Richard Kay, Software Creations made a roughly £10,000 profit from it.
-Paul Tonge composed the music for the Super NES version.

 Gameplay

 The game is played using a side-scroller view similar to those found in most platformers.

 In Wyoming, Barbie spends her time going on a camping trip.
 In her California home, she spends her days lounging in her apartment building.
 In Iowa, she goes to the local county carnival to help find an escaped pig.
 In Florida, she goes to the beach and plays volleyball and scuba diving.
 In Texas, Barbie plays with horseshoes.
 Barbie also has the option while enjoying the sights of Wyoming to ride on three different kinds of horses; each horse provides up to 23 frames of animation.